 Joyebell is Joye B. Moore's family nickname, as shared in her personal memoir Hopefully Beautiful.
 In her book Joye shared her real-life story of being a teenage runaway, driven onto the streets by a home filled with physical, emotional, and sexual abuse.
 Joye hopes that Hopefully Beautiful will serve as a testament to the endurance of the human spirit and the ability to overcome obstacles and emerge triumphant despite what things look like or how they feel.
-Joye donates to charities that provide support services for youth that have experienced similar traumas as Joyebell and will donate 10% of each copy of Hopefully Beautiful sold to 'Joyebells Charities'.
+Joye donates to charities that provide support services for youth that have experienced similar traumas as Joyebell and donates 10% of each copy sold of Hopefully Beautiful to 'Joyebells Charities'.

 Our Focus Areas

 Mental Health Wellness

 "About 50% of individuals with server psychiatric disorders (3.5 million people) are receiving no treatment...
 Mental Illness Policy Org"